Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

       <PackageReference Include="NSwag.ApiDescription.Client" Version="13.17.0" />
     </ItemGroup>

 [NSwag](NSwag.org "NSwag") will be the tool that will handle the generation.
-We will need to add too our .csproj file the configurations settings for our client, such as:
+We will need to add to our .csproj file the configurations settings for our client, such as:

 * OpenApi specification location (this can be a file path or url)
 * Namespace